Free-by-cyclic groups are conjugacy separable: Residual nilpotency and periodic quotients

 Hence, $\pi(u^a s^b) \not \in \langle \pi(u^c s^d) \rangle.$ It follows that $\langle \pi(g) \rangle \cap \langle \pi(h) \rangle = 1$. \end{proof}

 Combining \cref{cor:periodic-quotients} and \cref{lem:periodic-quotients-commuting} we obtain \Cref{prop} from the introduction.

-\begin{duplicate}[\Cref{prop}] Let $G$ be a free-by-cyclic group with unipotent and polynomially growing monodromy.
+\begin{duplicate}[\Cref{prop}] Let $G$ be a \{finitely generated free\}-by-cyclic group with unipotent and polynomially growing monodromy.
 Let $S\subseteq G$ be a collection of non-trivial elements and let $g,h \in G$ be such that $\langle g \rangle \cap \langle h \rangle = 1$ or $[g,h] \neq 1$.
 There exists $N = N(S)$ such that for every prime $p>N$ there is a $p$-periodic quotient of $G$ such that the image of each element of $S$ is non-trivial and the cyclic subgroups generated by $g$ and $h$ have trivial intersection. \end{duplicate}